Western Asset High Income Fund II Inc. to Issue Dividend of $0.05 (NYSE:HIX)

 Western Asset High Income Fund II Inc. (NYSE:HIX – Get Free Report) announced a dividend on Wednesday, February 19th, NASDAQ Dividends reports.
-Stockholders of record on Monday, March 24th will be paid a dividend of 0.049 per share by the closed-end fund on Tuesday, April 1st.
-The ex-dividend date is Monday, March 24th.
+Investors of record on Monday, March 24th will be given a dividend of 0.049 per share by the closed-end fund on Tuesday, April 1st.
+The ex-dividend date of this dividend is Monday, March 24th.

-Western Asset High Income Fund II has increased its dividend payment by an average of 5.2% per year over the last three years.
+Western Asset High Income Fund II has increased its dividend by an average of 5.2% annually over the last three years.

 Western Asset High Income Fund II Price Performance